 2. Establish and tailor country-specific cybersecurity maturity standards.
 Such customized standards will serve as tools to ensure and implement comprehensive and dynamic cyber regulation.
 Several international and domestic standards can be used to understand vulnerabilities, set country-specific standards and attain desired cyber maturity, such as MITRE’s ATT&CK Framework, United Kingdom and Canadian Cyber Essentials, or the National Institute of Standards and Technology’s National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework.

-3. Set up smaller robust regional cybersecurity centers.
-Similar to Estonia’s CCD COE, small regional cybersecurity centers will enable information sharing, research, monitoring, and reporting.
+3. Set up robust regional cybersecurity centers.
+Similar to Estonia’s CCD COE, regional cybersecurity centers will enable information sharing, research, monitoring, and reporting.
 This will be crucial in sharing best practices and resources while tracking new and diverse complex threats across the region.

 For more on cybersecurity, critical infrastructure, and digitalization, check out my previous post here and follow my blog posts here.
 You may also tweet us at @DAIGlobal and @alexansek.